jmquigley/gadgets/README.md

 ### Breadcrumbs
 TODO: create the Breadcrums control

+### Browser
+TODO: create the Browser control.
+This is a wrapped iframe with simple buttons for URL, refresh, back, etc.

 ### [Button](docs/lib/button/Button.md)
 A typical button control widget.
 This control only uses an icon and no text to represent the button.
 The icons are [Font Awesome](http://fontawesome.io/) strings.
 That library is built into this module, so any font available in the current release of that library is available.